jimbarrett27/website/app/static/blogPosts/chessBot.md

 | Draws | 70 |
 | Losses | 0 |

 Since the bot provided by the competition repo is so weak, I don't know how well I'm going to be able to discern improvements I'm making in my bot.
 I am therefore opting to make this bot the opponent for future experiments.
-I'm going to call it the Marymount Prep bot.
+I'm going to call it the Marymount Prep bot, for the Mathlete's opponents in the movie.

 <div style="width:100%;height:0;padding-bottom:56%;position:relative;"><iframe src="https://giphy.com/embed/l2YWo1dSvTwkaiwPm" width="100%" height="100%" style="position:absolute" frameBorder="0" class="giphy-embed" allowFullScreen></iframe></div><p><a href="https://giphy.com/gifs/filmeditor-mean-girls-movie-l2YWo1dSvTwkaiwPm">via GIPHY</a></p>